Promoting our British values at Bradon Forest School

 At Bradon Forest these values are both integral to our school values and ethos and reinforced on a daily basis in the following ways.

 Students have the opportunity to contribute to school life through Student Voice.
 Each tutor group elects School Council representatives who meet each term.
 Students are given the opportunity to debate and discuss democracy in many areas of the curriculum.
 Opportunities for all students to learn about democracy and participate in the democratic process are seen particularly in Religious Studies, English, Humanities and Citizenship; although all subjects will involve discussion, turn taking, debate and decision making.
 Students are also placed into Houses where they are given the opportunity to work together to achieve a common goal.
 Students are invited to work along staff and governors in the employment of new staff and are regularly invited to be part of the interview process via student panels.
-Recently students were consulted and given the opportunity to vote over the new uniform and the timing of the lunch hour.

 The Rule of Law